EVsmart Program General Questions

 This depends on the size of your EV’s battery and how depleted the battery is.
 An average EV can get a full charge in 4 to 6 hours using a Level 2 smart charger.

 Charging an EV will increase your home’s energy use, so your bills are likely to rise.
 However, the cost of electricity is much lower than the cost of gasoline per mile traveled, so you could save 15% or more on fuel costs.
 These savings can be higher if you take advantage of off-peak charging rates and/or special utility EV rates.

 As a Delmarva Power customer, you could see additional savings on your home charger and installation through rebates and incentives offered by the Maryland Energy Administration.
 For more information, visit the

 You must be an active Delmarva Power electric customer and own and operate the multifamily property.
 You will be required to provide Delmarva Power with charging data, as well as the costs the EV drivers pay to charge their vehicles.

 You can apply for the EVsmart multifamily property rebate by reviewing the eligibility requirements and filling out the rebate form.Apply Now

-Delmarva Power will rebate 50% of the cost of eligible Level 2 smart charging equipment, network fees, and warranty, and 100% of the installation.
+Delmarva Power will rebate 50% of the cost of eligible Level 2 smart charging equipment, network fees, and warranty, and 100% of the installation up to $7,500.